n2k/dockpeek/README.md

 <br>
 <br>

-**Dockpeek** is a lightweight, self-hosted Docker dashboard that lets you quickly view and access exposed container ports through a clean, click-to-access interface.
-It supports both local Docker sockets and remote hosts via `socket-proxy`, making it simple to manage multiple Docker environments from a single place.<br/>
+**Dockpeek** is a lightweight, self-hosted Docker dashboard that provides instant visibility and access to your containerized services through a clean, intuitive interface.
+Supporting both local Docker sockets and remote hosts via `socket-proxy`, it simplifies management of multiple Docker environments from a single centralized location.

-All exposed ports are presented in an easy-to-use table with one-click access, including addresses based on Traefik labels.<br/>
-In addition, Dockpeek provides **image update checking** to see when newer versions of your container images are available.
+All exposed ports are displayed in an organized table with one-click access, including automatically detected addresses from Traefik labels.
+Dockpeek also features **image update monitoring** to alert you when newer versions of your container images become available, helping keep your infrastructure current and secure.

 ## Key Features

-- **Port Mapping Overview** – Quickly see all running containers and their published ports.
+- **Port Mapping Overview** – View all running containers and their published ports at a glance
-- **Click-to-Access URLs** – Open containerized web apps instantly with a single click.
+- **One-Click Access** – Launch containerized web applications instantly with direct URL links
-- **Multi-Host Support** – Manage multiple Docker hosts and sockets within one dashboard.
+- **Multi-Host Management** – Monitor multiple Docker hosts and sockets from a unified dashboard
-- **Zero Configuration** – Automatically detects running containers with no setup required.
+- **Zero Configuration** – Automatic container detection with no setup required
-- **Image Update Checking** – Monitor available updates for your container images.
+- **Image Update Monitoring** – Stay informed about available updates for your container images
-- **Custom Labels Support** – Use `dockpeek.https` to force ports to open as HTTPS, `dockpeek.link` to make container names clickable links, and `dockpeek.ports` to manually specify ports for containers using `--net=host`, reverse proxy or when you want to display additional ports.
+- **Smart Label Support** – Enhanced control with custom labels:
+  - `dockpeek.https` – Force HTTPS protocol for specific ports
+  - `dockpeek.link` – Make container names clickable links
+  - `dockpeek.ports` – Manually specify ports for host networking, reverse proxies, or additional port display
-- **Traefik Integration** – Column showing container addresses based on Traefik labels.
+- **Traefik Integration** – Dedicated column displaying container addresses from Traefik labels
-- **Mobile-Friendly (Responsive)** – Fully usable and accessible on smartphones and tablets.
+- **Mobile-Responsive** – Full functionality across smartphones, tablets, and desktop devices

 <br>